marekk33/Wordpress/README.md

 ![Screenshot_12](https://user-images.githubusercontent.com/105982073/169701478-61ed092b-d3c0-4b95-b8b5-6b4a72b388bc.png)

 Voilà!
-We now have wordpress installed and we can start working :tada:.
+We now have WordPress installed and we can start working :tada:.

 ## 2. How to start?
-Wordpress options available.
+WordPress options available.

-Wordpress is easy to use.
+WordPress is easy to use.
 This software gives us a lot of possibilities and options to use.

 ![Screenshot_14](https://user-images.githubusercontent.com/105982073/169702304-69116ece-fbea-4579-9a5c-a6cae44c7ea6.png)